preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 **To the right**:

-5. Select a Documents library, which in this case can be Controlled Documents libraries only.
+5. Select the team site wehere the document will be saved in the Controlles Documents library.
+Only team sites with a Controlled Docuemnts library, and that the author has access to, are shown inte list.